Brownsville Preserve: A Coastal Hike Across Salt Marshes in Nassawadox

 Weathered cedar fence posts can be seen across the marsh, evidence that cows once grazed on the native saltmeadow cordgrass.

-Re-trace your steps from the observation deck and turn left at the screen house to proceed on the hike.
+Re-trace your steps from the observation deck and turn left at the screen house.
 At the 1.7-mile mark, you will see a kayak launch and tidal creek views.

 Here you can enjoy views across Phillips Creek and associated tidal marshes.
 There are three zones, including high marsh, low marsh and open water.